On the Singular Scheme of Split Foliations: Introduction

-Afterwards, as mentioned above, we extend L. Giraldo and A. J. Pan-Collantes' result from $\PP^3$ to projective spaces of any dimension.

 \begin{mthm} Let $\fol$ be a distribution on $\PP^n$ of codimension $k$, such that the tangent sheaf $\F$ is locally free and whose singular locus has the expected dimension $n-k-1$.
-If $\F$ splits as a sum of line bundles, then $\singf$ is arithmetically Cohen--Macauly.
-Conversely, if $k=1$ and $\singf$ is arithmetically Cohen--Macauly, then $\F$ splits as a sum of line bundles. \end{mthm}
+If $\F$ splits as a sum of line bundles, then $\singf$ is arithmetically Cohen--Macaulay.
+Conversely, if $k=1$ and $\singf$ is arithmetically Cohen--Macaulay, then $\F$ splits as a sum of line bundles. \end{mthm}

+Note that \cite[Thm 3.3]{GP} corresponds to the case $n=3$ and $k=1$.
+We emphasize that when $n$ is odd and greater than $3$, a technical difficulty arises, which we resolve via a spectral sequence.

 The \emph{Pffaf sheaf} of a distribution $\fol$ is defined to be the dual of its normal sheaf $\nf$.
 The second part of this paper concerns distributions whose Pfaff sheaves split as a sum of line bundles.
 For distributions with pure dimensional singular locus, this property is equivalent to saying that the distribution is an intersection of generically transversal holomorphic distributions of codimension one.
-It is therefore worth pointing out that the latter topic appears implicitly in works of classical algebro-geometers such as Fano, Castelnuovo and Palatini, in their study of varieties given by the set of centers of complexes belonging to the linear systems of linear complexes (see \cite{FF} and references therein).
-We believe that an approach via distributions may clarify the study of Hilbert schemes of such varieties.

-More precisely, we say that $\fol$ is a \emph{complete intersection distribution} if there exist generically transversal holomorphic distributions $\fol_1,\ldots,\fol_k$ of codimension one on $\pn$ such that $\fol=\fol_1\cap\dots\cap \fol_k$ is a distribution of codimension $k$ on $\pn$.
+We say that $\fol$ is a \emph{complete intersection distribution} if there exist generically transversal holomorphic distributions $\fol_1,\ldots,\fol_k$ of codimension one on $\pn$ such that $\fol=\fol_1\cap\dots\cap \fol_k$ is a distribution of codimension $k$ on $\pn$.
 In this case, the Pfaff sheaf of $\fol$ is a locally free sheaf of the form